ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 ---

-The following image shows our [TreeHerder dashboard](https://treeherder.mozilla.org/#/jobs?repo=nss) after pushing a changesets to the [NSS repository](https://hg.mozilla.org/projects/nss).
+The following image shows our [TreeHerder dashboard](https://treeherder.mozilla.org/#/jobs?repo=nss) after pushing a changeset to the [NSS repository](https://hg.mozilla.org/projects/nss).
 It is the result of only a few weeks of work (on our side):

 {% img /images/treeherder.png The TreeHerder dashboard showing the NSS repository %}